Bond market watching for ongoing Fed reassurance on purchases

 "It's critical in the context of the recovery that you expect in 2021 for the Fed to stay very credible in their dovish messaging," said Bruno Braizinha, an interest rate strategist at Bank of America in New York.

-“Even if the Fed stays dovish it’s going to be difficult to control the message at that point,” said Braizinha.
-If there is a sharp increase to the 1.5% to 1.75% area without solid economic improvement, that “is going to impact the risky asset outlook.”
+"Even if the Fed stays dovish it’s going to be difficult to control the message at that point," Braizinha said.
+If there is a sharp increase to the 1.5% to 1.75% area without solid economic improvement, that "is going to impact the risky asset outlook."

 Another key component regarding the impact of higher yields will be whether they are driven by higher inflation expectations.